 The number, size and type of affordable units to be included in any residential development will be agreed with the Planning Authority as part of the development management process.
-Details are set out in the 'Developer Contributions' Supplementary Guidance document.
+Details are set out in the Supplementary Guidance on Developer Contributions document.
 This may include a mix of house types - terraced, semi-detached, detached or flats - to suit various households, dispersed around the site.
 In addition to more general housing development design requirements, the design of affordable housing will be expected to demonstrate: